 This continuous aim to grow and expand its limits, quality- and quantity wise, led to a prestigious recognition – the patronage of the European Commission (shared with the “twin”, open-air event Kappa FuturFestival).
 But most of all, it led to a loyal following: all people attending feel, in a way, that they’re part of something special, something unique, where the line up and the numbers are a just a part of the whole experience.
 An experience-based on brotherhood, intensity, innovation, challenges, quality.

-Year 2018: the festival is ready to set new records and explore new frontiers, even more daring, with a 2 days main event at Lingotto Fiere (the 12th and 13th of October) and a whole week of special events taking over the city and its most significant spots, be it the revered Politecnico University or the Turin Airport.
+In 2018 the festival is ready to set new records and explore new frontiers, even more daring, with a 3 days main event at Lingotto Fiere (the 12th, 13th and 31st of October) and a whole week of special events taking over the city and its most significant spots, be it the revered Politecnico University or the Turin Airport.